clearlinux/clear-linux-documentation/source/clear_containers.rst

 Architecture Overview
 =====================

-Clear Containers are architected around the Linux* Kernel Virtual Machine (KVM) virtualization infrastructure to make best use of Intel Architecture VT features.
+Clear Containers are architected around the Linux* :abbr:`Kernel Virtual Machine (KVM)` virtualization infrastructure to make best use of Intel Architecture VT features.
 Operational speed gets improved and overhead gets reduced by optimizing existing code, removing redundant components, and implementing new techniques for containers with KVM.

-Version 1.0 of Clear Containers was designed as a lightweight container system based around lkvm, KVM and Intel VT-x features; the initial version was aimed primarily at Docker integration.
+Version 1.0 of Clear Containers was designed as a lightweight container system based around ``lkvm``, KVM and Intel VT-x features; the initial version was aimed primarily at Docker* integration.
 Version 2.0 replaces ``lkvm`` with a lightweight version of ``qemu``.
-Version 1.0 also expands the feature set to include key technologies, such as `SR-IOV`_, and the :abbr:`Open Container Initiative (OCI)` runtime API.
+Version 2.0 also expands the feature set to include key technologies, such as `SR-IOV`_, and the :abbr:`Open Container Initiative (OCI)` runtime API.